hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 but study `? compose` syntax

-[19:04:28](#16159214681822lQltd:gitter.im) <hiiamboris (NOT THIS ONE)>: it certainly can do what you want í ½í¸‰
+[19:04:28](#16159214681822lQltd:gitter.im) <hiiamboris (NOT THIS ONE)>: it certainly can do what you want ğŸ˜‰

 [19:04:31](#16159214711823gzTfz:gitter.im) <rebolek (Boleslav BÅ™ezovskÃ½)>:
 ok, let's split the code a bit.